Éamonn Cregan: Inter-county

-Two years later in 1973 Limerick were back as participants in the Munster final.
-Tipperary were the opponents on that day and the game proved to be an exciting and controversial affair.
+Two years later, in 1973, Limerick returned to the Munster SHC final.
+The opponent was Tipperary, and the game proved to be an exciting and controversial affair.
 Tipp were the favourites going into the game and they asserted their dominance early on.
-In spite of this Limerick scored three goals in the first twenty-four minutes and trailed by 2–9 to 3–2 at half-time.
+In spite of this, Limerick scored three goals in the first twenty-four minutes and trailed by 2–9 to 3–2 at half-time.
 Tipp ploughed on in the second-half; however, Cregan scored two decisive goals to put Limerick in the lead.
 As the game entered the dying minutes both sides were level.
 A Limerick shot appeared to have gone wide before it struck a Tipperary defender.
 In spite of this a 70-yard free was awarded.
-Richie Bennis scored the winning point in spite of some reports that it trailed wide as it went over the bar.
-With that Limerick claimed the victory and Cregan captured his first Munster medal.
-Limerick were far from impressive when they defeated London in the next game, setting up an All-Ireland final meeting with the reigning champions Kilkenny.
+Richie Bennis scored the winning point, in spite of some reports that it trailed wide as it went over the bar.
+With that Limerick claimed the victory and Cregan won his first Munster SHC medal.
+Limerick were far from impressive when they defeated London in the next game, setting up a meeting with the reigning champion Kilkenny in the 1973 All-Ireland SHC final.
 Cregan was switched from his usual forward position to centre-back where he marked Kilkenny's scorer in chief Pat Delaney.
 Kilkenny were severely hampered by the absence of some of their greatest players.
 Limerick went on to win that game by 1–21 to 1–14.
-It was Cregan's first All-Ireland medal and Limerick's first since 1940.
+It was Cregan's first All-Ireland Senior Hurling Championship (SHC) medal and Limerick's first since 1940.

-In 1974 Limerick maintained their provincial dominance.
-Cregan captured a second Munster medal following a 6–14 to 3–9 trouncing of Clare.
-This victory allowed Cregan's side to advance directly to the All-Ireland final where Kilkenny provided the opposition once again.
+In 1974, Limerick maintained provincial dominance.
+Cregan captured a second Munster SHC medal following a 6–14 to 3–9 trouncing of Clare.
+This victory allowed Cregan's side to advance directly to the 1974 All-Ireland SHC final, with Kilkenny providing the opposition again.
 'The Cats' were back to full strength and set out for revenge.
-In spite of this Limerick stormed into an early lead, however, this was diminished as Pat Delaney, Eddie Keher and Mick Brennan scored goals.
+In spite of this Limerick stormed into an early lead; however, this was diminished as Pat Delaney, Eddie Keher and Mick Brennan scored goals.
 Limerick lost that game by 3–19 to 1–13.